andrewHeZhaodong/PhD-Finance-Machine-learning/README.md

 - Reinforcement learning
   - Artificial Neural Networks (Reinforcement Learning)

-Our research mainly focus on the Supervised and Unsupervised learning as there are still many potantical topics.
-The Reinforcement learning is leading by UC Berkley and we are still waiting for a mature tool so that not computer science background researchers can more easily get involved to this powerful tool.
+Our research mainly focuses on Supervised and Unsupervised learning as there are still many potential topics.
+The Reinforcement learning is leading by UC Berkley and we are still waiting for a mature tool so that no computer science background researchers can more easily get involved in this powerful tool.

-## Scilit-learn and TensorFlow
+## Scikit-learn and TensorFlow
 We are lucky that most algorithms are provided by some tools like [scikit-learn](https://scikit-learn.org/) and [TensorFlow](https://www.tensorflow.org/).
-It's not easy to implement machine learning algorithms like neural network and random forest,  meanwhile take both the efficiency and user-friendly into consideration.
-Thses tools are tested by hundred and thousand of users and survive from the time.
+It's not easy to implement machine learning algorithms like neural network and random forest,  meanwhile, take both the efficiency and user-friendly into consideration.
+These tools are tested by hundreds and thousands of users and survive from the time.
 The scikit-learn package offers not only the models but also many data preprocessing and data visualizations tools.
 It's also a good place to initially start learning the framework of machine learning.

-I would recommend to use TensorFlow as the primary development tool for Depp Learning.
-Deep learning has became the most significant model with great contribution in NLP and Image Recognization.
-It's actually a group of special Artificial Neural Network which have more than one hidden layers.
-Because of the huge amount of computational ability requirement and difficuity to inplement, many open-source deep learning library come up.
-The top three platform are TensorFlow (from Google), PyTorch and Theano.
-Apparently with top research and development ability, google keep developing and enhancing the TenorFlow and make it as one of the most convenient tools.
+I would recommend using TensorFlow as the primary development tool for Depp Learning.
+Deep learning has become the most significant model with a great contribution to NLP and Image Recognization.
+It's a group of special Artificial Neural Network which has more than one hidden layers.
+Because of the huge amount of computational ability requirement and difficult to implement, much open-source deep-learning library comes up.
+The top three platforms are TensorFlow (from Google), PyTorch and Theano.
+Apparently, with top research and development ability, google keep developing and enhancing the TensorFlow and make it as one of the most convenient tools.
 In 2019, the TensorFlow 2.0 perfectly merged with Keras which is a straightforward machine learning model packages.
-Now even a beginner with some basic computer science knowledges can set up his LSTM network in minutes.
-That absolutely lower the entry barrier and make Machine learning convenient to more developers.
+Now even a beginner with some basic computer science knowledge can set up his LSTM network in minutes.
+That lowers the entry barrier and make Machine learning convenient to more developers.